Pain threshold VS Pain tolerance

 "Peripheral sensitization is a reduction in threshold and an increase in responsiveness of the peripheral ends of nociceptors, the high-threshold peripheral sensory neurons that transfer input from peripheral targets (skin, muscle, joints and the viscera) though peripheral nerves to the central nervous system (spinal cord and brain stem)."

-Then, to top it all off, once these totally trashed signals reach the brain, the brain itself, has some serious problems, handling pain input as there have been literal synaptic changes to the brain ( see brain and FM on site link ).
-Hence we get the endless loop of pain signals we see in FM, the one that never shuts up.
+Then, to top it all off, once these totally trashed signals reach the brain, the brain itself has some serious problems handling pain input as there have been literal synaptic changes ( see brain and FM on site link ).
+The hallmark of FM are pain signals, which due to the above events are on an endless loop.
+They are the ones we know far too well, as they are the ones that NEVER shut up.